 For chemical and process manufacturers, tracking lot data from cradle to grave is the most crucial set of data that needs to be validated.
 When there is a recall, you need to be able to track the lot where the problem originated, as well as to retrieve records of everywhere that lot was consumed and every purchased product it went into.

 The FDA requires that you validate your ability to perform a recall and get the word out to buyers, which means testing your software’s inventory management functionality.
 Your PQ documentation should focus on the ability to record and retrieve purchasing and manufacturing transactions; to record and provide an audit trail for every inventory transaction; and to control access to inventory changes.

 If you produce or distribute goods in Europe, there are additional rules to comply with: The Registration, Evaluation, Authorization and Restriction (REACH) regulation requires chemical producers and distributors to provide safe handling information on chemical properties and register it in a central database.
 Make sure to validate processes for compliance with these standards, as well.

 As governments around the world place greater responsibility on companies to raise product quality, data accuracy and product and practice standards, software validation provides a path to prove you’re on the right track.
 By following the tips provided and using vendor-supplied documentation, such as Datacor’s Software Validation Toolkit, you’ll have a framework to prove that your data and processes are accurate; workers are following the proper practices; and you’re being a good steward of the industry — all while creating the best quality products.

 Of course, you also have to start with a comprehensive software system that will meet all of your company’s needs.
 Datacor ERP is a robust, integrated enterprise resource planning (ERP) system that helps businesses in any industry centralize and streamline processes, but is designed with chemical and process manufacturers in mind.
-Get the Toolkit here, or learn more about what Datacor ERP has to offer.
+Datacor customers can request the toolkit here, or learn more about what Datacor ERP has to offer.